nuuuwan/news_lk3_data/README.md

 Speaking in Parliament today (18), he said that the government agreed with the International Monetary Fund (IMF) to reduce tax on services exports from the existing 30% to 15%.

-He said it was also agreed to increase the Withholding Tax from 5% to 10%.
+He said that an agreement was also reached to increase the Withholding Tax from 5% to 10%.

-◼️
+“Usually, elderly people, pensioners, deposit a certain amount of money in banks and live off the interest they earn.
+Usually, they are subject to tax if they earn Rs.
+150,000 per month in interest.
+But what can happen through withholding tax is that even if it is less than Rs.
+150,000, it can be subjected to withholding tax,” he said.

+...

 [Data](articles/840e6dcf.json)